 - Select ADVANCED > Advanced Setup > Dynamic DNS.
 The Dynamic DNS page displays. - 5.
 Select the Use a Dynamic DNS Service check box. - 6.
 From the Service Provider menu, select your provider. - Select the Yes radio button.
 The page adjusts and displays the Show Status, Cancel, and Apply buttons. - 8.
 In the Host Name field, type the host name (sometimes called the domain name) for your account. - 9.
-For a No-IP or Dyn account, in the User Name field, type the user name for your account. - 10.
-For a NETGEAR account at No-IP, in the Email field, type the email address for your account. - 11.
-In the Password (6-32 characters) field, type the password for your DDNS account. - 12.
+Depending on the type of service, specify either the user name of the email address: - No-IP account or DynDNS account.
+In the User Name field, type the user name for your account. - NETGEAR account.
+In the Email field, type the email address for your account. - 10.
+In the Password (6-32 characters) field, type the password for your DDNS account. - 11.
 Click the Apply button.

-13. To verify that your Dynamic DNS service is enabled in the router, click the Show Status button.
+12. To verify that your Dynamic DNS service is enabled in the router, click the Show Status button.